Rishi Sunak £150bn ‘stealth tax raid’ will cost families £5,000 each

 The frontbencher said: “His failure to grip inflation means working families face an average £5,000 stealth tax hike, whilst the prime minister refuses to touch lucrative loopholes for non-doms and private schools.”

-“Labour would get our economy growing again, making the UK the best place to start and grow a business, and ensuring we lead the world in the green industries of the future,” Mr McFadden added.
+He added: “Labour would get our economy growing again, making the UK the best place to start and grow a business, and ensuring we lead the world in the green industries of the future.”

-Mr Hunt said the Sunak government was “asking more from those who have more” as he set out plans to freeze national insurance and inheritance tax thresholds last month.

-The new chancellor said he was extending Mr Sunak’s previous decision to freeze income tax allowances for an extra two years, up until 2028.
+Mr Hunt said Mr Sunak’s government was “asking more from those who have more” as he set out plans to freeze national insurance and inheritance tax thresholds last month.
+The new chancellor said he was extending Mr Sunak’s previous decision to freeze income tax allowances for an extra two years, until 2028.

 It means more Britons will fall into the higher thresholds and end up paying more tax because of the impact of wage inflation.
 The process – which has already pushed many into higher brackets – is known as “fiscal drag”.

-The OBR said it estimated that there would be 3.2 million new taxpayers created by the now six-year freeze on the personal allowance.
+The OBR said it estimated that 3.2 million new taxpayers would be created by the now six-year freeze on the personal allowance, and that 2.6 million more people are being brought into the higher-rate band, which includes those earning between £50,271 and £150,000.

-Low-tax Tory MPs are also unhappy about the “stealth tax hike” from the freeze on thresholds.
-Former minister Esther McVey said raising taxes was the “last thing for a Conservative government to do”.

-The Taxpayers’ Alliance lobby group also said freezing thresholds at a time of high inflation meant the government “risks balancing the books on the backs of the poorest”.
+Tory MPs in favour of low taxes are also unhappy about the “stealth tax hike” from the freeze on thresholds.
+Former minister Esther McVey said raising taxes was the “last thing for a Conservative government to do”, while the Taxpayers’ Alliance lobby group said that freezing thresholds at a time of high inflation meant the government “risks balancing the books on the backs of the poorest”.

-But the Treasury has insisted that no-one’s take-home pay will be reduced as a result of the threshold freeze policies.
+But the Treasury has insisted that no one’s take-home pay will be reduced as a result of the threshold freeze policies.

-A Treasury spokesperson said: “We are committed to protecting people on low incomes, which is why since 2010 we have increased the tax-free allowances for both income tax and National Insurance by more than inflation, roughly doubling them in cash terms to take millions more people out of paying tax altogether.
+A Treasury spokesperson said: “We are committed to protecting people on low incomes, which is why since 2010 we have increased the tax-free allowances for both income tax and national insurance by more than inflation, roughly doubling them in cash terms to take millions more people out of paying tax altogether.

-“We are restoring the public finances in the fairest way possible so the economy can support the country through the challenges ahead and grow, which is why it is the highest earning households who will shoulder the most burden and no-one’s take-home pay will reduce as a result of these policies.”
+“We are restoring the public finances in the fairest way possible so the economy can support the country through the challenges ahead and grow, which is why it is the highest-earning households who will shoulder the most burden and no one’s take-home pay will reduce as a result of these policies.”

 Join our new commenting forum